Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: CMPL Audit Framework

 \subsection{Adaptive Adversary $\mathcal U$}

+A user $\mathcal U$ (another LLM or a human using the interface) interacts with $\agent$ within the given context to accomplish task $\mathcal T$ by exchanging messages: after turn $t$ the user sends a query $q_{t+1}$ crafted from the full dialogue so far; the application agent answers with $r_{t+1}$, and the history is extended to $ H_{t+1}=(q_1,r_1,\ldots,q_{t+1},r_{t+1}). $ This interaction is then allowed to unfold over $T$ turns.
+The user $\mathcal U$ can be adversarial, which is the focus of this paper, aiming to uncover the value of a protected attribute $\tau$ of $I$ (where $\psi(\tau)=0$).

+\textbf{Privacy leakage.} Leakages can occur in two ways: \textbf{(i)} \textit{explicit leakage} occurs when the literal response $r_t$ reveals the correct value of $\tau$; and \textbf{(ii)} \textit{implicit leakage} occurs when the dialogue provides enough clues that an external reader can produce a prediction $\hat\tau_t$ about the target $\tau$ at time $t$ with high confidence even if it never appears verbatim.

-We model an adversary as a \emph{meta-agent} that alternates ``reflection'' and ``action''.
-At each turn $t$ it observes the public scenario $\sigma\!=\!(\mathcal T,I,\psi,T)$ and the complete dialogue history $H_t \!=\!(q_1,r_1,\dots,$$q_t,r_t)$, then executes three LLM-powered sub-routines that share parameters but differ in system instructions.
+\textbf{Design of the adversary.} This paper models such an adversary as a \emph{meta-agent} that alternates ``reflection'' and ``action''.
+At each turn $t$ it observes the public scenario $\sigma\!=\!(\mathcal T,I,\psi,T)$ and the dialogue history $H_t$, then executes three LLM-powered sub-routines that share parameters but differ in instructions, as shown in the schematic illustration in Figure \ref{fig:audit_schematic} (right).

-\textbf{Strategist $\strategist$.} A strategic reflection module $\strategist$ produces a new \emph{plan note} $\pi_t$, from inputs $\bigl( H_t, \sigma, \pi_{t-1} \bigr)$.
-The first call ($t=0$) is instructed to produces a chain-of-thought sketch of three to six sub-goals (sub-goals-based strategist) or an immediate tactic (reactive strategist) that will potentially lead to the extraction of the secret attribute~$\tau$ while ostensibly pursuing $\mathcal T$.
+\textbf{Strategist $\strategist$.} This module produces a new \emph{plan note} $\pi_t$, from inputs $\bigl( H_t, \sigma, \pi_{t-1} \bigr)$.
+The first call ($t=0$) is instructed to produce a chain-of-thought sketch of three to six sub-goals ({\em sub-goals-based strategist}) or an immediate tactic ({\em reactive strategist}) that will potentially lead to the extraction of the secret attribute~$\tau$ while ostensibly pursuing $\mathcal T$.
 Subsequent calls mark sub-goals as completed or refine the immediate tactic in light of the latest agent answer~$r_t$.
 In particular, the strategist is instructed to avoid repeating past queries verbatim, and to keep the conversation plausible with respect to the surrounding task.
 When $\pi_{t-1}$ is empty the module sketches a long-horizon plan with successive sub-goals; otherwise it updates or refines the current plan based on the agent's most recent answer $r_t$.
+More details are deferred to Appendix \ref{subsec:strategization}.